Morbid Angel interview with Trey Azagthoth from 1991

 So eventually Morbid Angel made its way onto the stage and played an amazing set, opening with “Immortal Rites” and playing plenty of new material [and songs] such as “Lord of All Fevers and Plague” and “Evil Spells.”
 Actually, that particular song had an interesting introduction courtesy of David Vincent.
 He dedicated the track, the last one of the night, to “Evil” Chuck Schuldiner, and warned that Chuck should keep his eyes open, for if David ever saw him, he’d steal Chuck’s soul. ■

-Related: Check out our additional coverage of Morbid Angel, as well as our interview with David Vincent in archive ‘zine issue #2, page 26, also from 1991.
+Related: Check out additional coverage of Morbid Angel, as well as my interview with David Vincent in archive ‘zine issue #2, also from 1991.

 Facebooktwitterredditpinterestmail